georgeriz/ProductApp/README.md

 Since the excel document is read every time ProductApp is started, if any changes are made to the excel, a simple restart of ProductApp gives always updated info.

+-Folders structure
+Apart from the executable (.exe) a folder named "data_files" is necessary to exist in the same directory.